Unity FM Lira

 Agro input dealers in Lira given a 90 day ultimatum to register

-26 February 2026, 22:44
+26 February 2026, 10:44 pm

-Agro input dealers and farmers being trained on how to obtain quality produce
+Agro input dealers and farmers being trained on how to obtain quality produce.

 Lira district authorities have given agro input dealers a 90-day ultimatum to register their businesses or face the law.

-Patrick Alip, the senior agricultural officer for Lira district accused many agro input dealers of operating ilegally, arguing that it contributes to the high rate of counterfeit produce in the market which also affects the heath of the community.
+Patrick Alip, the senior agricultural officer for Lira district accused many agro input dealers of operating illegally, arguing that it contributes to the high rate of counterfeit produce in the market which also affects the heath of the community.

-He therefore promised that the district leadership would start carrying out operation on culprits in May this year to enable them to fish out such people.
+He therefore promised that the district leadership would start carrying out operation on culprits in May this year to enable them fish out such people.

-Patrick Alip, the senior agricultural officer for Lira district speaking on the given ultimatum
+Patrick Alip, the senior agricultural officer for Lira district speaking on the given ultimatum.

 The District Health Officer for Lira, Dr Buchan Ocen, said fake seeds sold in the markets and poor post harvest handling causes liver cancer to human beings due to the aflatoxins they contain.

-The District Health Officer Lira, Dr Buchan Ocen
+The District Health Officer Lira, Dr Buchan Ocen.

 He said over 75% of staple grains like simsim, groundnuts, cassava, and soghum produced in Uganda contain aflatoxins and therefore urged famers to ensure proper drying and storage of their crops.

-Dr Buchan Ocen, the DHO Lira explaining the health effects of aflatoxins
+Dr Buchan Ocen, the DHO Lira explaining the health effects of aflatoxins.

-The Director of Agrisol Agro inputs, Walter Okol, who spoke on behalf of the agro input dealers, said most of them had not licensed because they didn’t know the procedure.
+The Director of Agrisol Agro inputs, Walter Okol, who spoke on behalf of the agro input dealers, said most of them had not been licensed because they didn’t know the procedure.
 He added that the training has been an eye opener to most of them.

 Meanwhile, SP Ronald Atuhairwe, the in charge of agricultural offences, said police is ready to enforce the laws put in place to reduce cases of counterfeit dealers.